-The picture to the right shows me sitting at the 3D printing support desk, where students come for help or to pick up their finished prints.
+The picture above shows me sitting at the 3D printing support desk, where students come for help or to pick up their finished prints.
 Some of the models on the shelves are ready for students to pick up, and some are decorative models that we printed for testing.
 Every day I start my day by looking at the files that were submitted for printing and making sure that they are ready to print.
 If a file has problems then I send an email to the submitter describing the problem (support material, orientation, scale down or up, etc).
 Most students email me back with additional questions or resend the file with no more problems, ready to print.

 Helping students design and print at the lab

 After a month, we began to give workshops on 3DPrinterOS and Tinkercad, which is a very user-friendly program to design 3D models.
 This pilot program captured the attention of many because it not only provided the service of printing 3D models but it also provided the necessary help for people that were new to the 3D printing “phenomenon.”
 The students that began to print ranged from engineering majors all the way to writing and liberal arts majors.
 The fact that so many people were so interested pushed me to inform myself as much as possible.
 I was determined to provide good service to everybody that wanted to transfer an idea to a three-dimensional model.
 We also had several engineering classes that participated by designing and printing small bridges.
 There was also an art class that utilized the printers to print art projects for the class, that consisted of printing geometric figures such as triangles and rectangles in order to put them together into abstract pieces of art.